cosmos72/schemesh/doc/shell/builtins.md

 Execute a builtin with specified arguments, even if it's shadowed by an alias.

-Return exit status of executed builtin, or failure if no such builtin was found.
+Return exit or stopped status of executed builtin, or failure if no such builtin was found.

 #### bind
 Syntax: `bind KEYSEQ [CMD [ARG ...]]`